alkem-io/website/content/en/faq/3-alkemio-foundation.md

 <div id="foundation-difference" class="collapse">
   <div class="content">
-    <p>The relationship between both websites is the following: Alkemio is the platform.
+    <p>The relationship between both websites is the following: <b>Alkemio</b> is the platform.
 It helps you make progress on challenges, together.
-It is backed by the Alkemio Foundation to guarantee it’s purpose.</p>
+It is backed by the <b>Alkemio Foundation</b> to guarantee it’s purpose.</p>
-      <p>You will therefore find all the Challenges and contributors at Alkem.io.
-On Alkemio.foundation you can find more about the foundation behind Alkemio, such as our Manifesto, the team and our partners, as well as relevant content such as blogposts and recent newsletters.</p>
+      <p>You will therefore find all the Challenges and contributors at <i>https://alkem.io</i>.
+On then on <i>https://alkemio.foundation</i> you can find more about the foundation behind Alkemio, such as our Manifesto, the team and our partners, as well as relevant content such as blogposts and recent newsletters.</p>
   </div>
 </div>